 On 22 January 2009, the Commission published a notice under section 95 of the NEL advising of its intention to commence the Rule change process and "fast track" this Rule change proposal under section 96A of the NEL.

-Under the "fast track" process, no initial consultation on the proposal was undertaken, and this draft Rule determination forms the next step of the Rule making process.
+Under the "fast track" process, no initial consultation on the proposal was undertaken, and the Rule change proposal proceeded directly to the draft Rule determination stage.

-1.6 Consultation on draft Rule Determination
+1.6 Consultation on draft Rule determination